rotki/rotki/docs/usage_guide.rst

    :alt: Add loopring key
    :align: center

-After following this steps your balances in the dashboard will be updated including the loopring information
+After following these steps your balances in the dashboard will be updated including the loopring information

 .. image:: images/loopring_balances.png
    :alt: Loopring balances in the UI